-IPWSO is a truly international organisation with Board members and volunteers from around the world.
+IPWSO is a truly international and parent-led organisation with Board members and volunteers from around the world.
 Find out more about how we are run and the people involved in our work.

 Who makes decisions?